devonfw-tutorials/katacoda-scenarios-dev/161_Tutorial-devon4jmigrate_devon4j-migrate/step2.md

+To demonstrate devon4j migrate you would need a sample devon4j project with any older version.
+Here, we have already created a project with an older version i.e. 2020.08.001 for you.

+It is already cloned in workspace.

 Execute below command for project migration from an older version to the latest version.

+We want to execute the command in a different directory so you have to change your current directory.
+With the next command we also open a new terminal, so you have to execute the command twice `cd devonfw/workspaces/main `{{execute T1}}.

 Run devon java migrate with this bash-command.
 `devon java migrate `{{execute T1}}